carlosdagos/typeclassopedia/Typeclassopedia.md

 		                           = fmap h (Bogus 1 (g "a")) = Bogus 1 (h (g "a"))               -- By definition

-So we know it obeys the second law.
+So we know it obeys the second `Functor` law.
 However

 		fmap id (Bogus 2 "a") = Bogus 1 (id "a") = Bogus 1 "a"